 The subject properties are sufficient in size to accommodate new or renovated public facilities and services as required.
 The intended use requires driveway demolition in lieu of alley access to the proposed parking lot, and access to public roadway will remain in place.
 The subject properties are of sufficient size to accommodate required small project stormwater treatment infrastructure.
 Per the Transportation Planning Rule Analysis, traffic from the proposed use will increase compared to the existing use.
 However, the increase is within the threshold for acceptable trip generation increases, existing roadways have sufficient capacity to serve this use.

-- (C) The proposed plan map designation provides for the logical urbanization of land; - (D) The proposed land use designation is consistent with the Salem Area Comprehensive Plan and applicable statewide planning goals and administrative rules adopted by the Department of Land Conservation and Development; and
+- (C) The proposed plan map designation provides for the logical urbanization of land; - (D) The proposed land use designation is consistent with the Salem Area administrative rules adopted by the Department of Land Conservation and